ash-krish/Assignment1/software_plan.md

 FEATURES:
 1. Mix and match cuisines:
 a) Super Eats allows users to mix and match cuisines and dishes while ordering.
 This is achieved through effective use of variables and loops.
- b) This app minimises user input errors as it uses multi-select option from TTY-Prompt Gem.
+b) This app minimises user input errors as it uses multi-select option from TTY-Prompt Gem where the user only has to select using the space bar and then press enter.
+Manually typing the input
 c) User friendly error message displayed for invalid inputs.

 2. Cart and final costs:
 a) The cart shows the user's final order, total price by compiling and displaying all the dishes across cuisines that the user chose.
 This feature was developed with the help of creating an empty array variable which keeps appending user's input as they order.
 The total price of the order is obtained by creating variables and defining methods to get price of single dish and another method to get the price of all the dishes ordered.